apalala/grako/README.rst

 3.4.0.rc.1
 ----------

 * Now the ``re.UNICODE`` flag is consistently used in pattern, comment, and whitespace matching.
-A re_ regular expression is now accepted for whitespace matching, and character sets provided as strings, lists, or sets are converted to the corresponding regular expression.
+A re_ regular expression is now accepted for whitespace matching, and character sets provided as strings, lists, or sets are converted to the corresponding regular expression (starkat_).

+* If installed, the regex_ module will be used instead of re_ in all pattern matching (starkat_).
+See the section about *whitespace* above.

-    * Added a ``--version`` option to the commandline tool, and a ``grako.__version__`` variable.
+* Added a ``--version`` option to the commandline tool, as well as a ``grako.__version__`` variable.

 3.3.0